-Master of Architecture (31/2 Year) Professional Degree Track
+Master of Architecture (31⁄2 Year) Professional Degree Track

-The $3^{1/2}$ year professional degree program is designed for students who have previously earned an undergraduate degree that may be in an unrelated area of study.
-Acceptance is required to both the University School of Graduate Studies and the School of Architecture $3^{1/2}$ Year program.
+The 31/2 year professional degree program is designed for students who have previously earned an undergraduate degree that may be in an unrelated area of study.
+Acceptance is required to both the University School of Graduate Studies and the School of Architecture 31⁄2 Year program.
 Graduate standards of scholarship apply to all coursework.
-Under this option, the student spends the first $2^{1/2}$ years completing undergraduate prerequisite architectural core courses.
-The final year is similar to the final year of the Master of Architecture $5^{1/2}$ Year degree which results in the accredited professional degree.
+Under this option, the student spends the first 21⁄2 years completing undergraduate prerequisite architectural core courses.
+The final year is similar to the final year of the Master of Architecture 51/2 Year degree which results in the accredited professional degree.
+Please see the Academic Calendar for application deadlines.